Tips to Combat Pandemic Fatigue

 Speak with your health team

-The best way to feel empowered about the decisions you are making during these challenging times is to speak with your healthcare providers.
+The best way to feel empowered about the decisions you are making during these challenging times is to speak with your Calgary healthcare team.
 These professionals can clear up any questions or concerns you may have about recommendations to protect you, and your community, from COVID-19.

 Are you feeling pandemic fatigue?
 Our team is here to help!